campkeith/blob-db/README.md

 # Blob Database

-The Blob Database manages multiple stores each containing multiple content-addressible blobs.
-A blob is binary data
-(i.e. the contents of any file).
+The Blob Database is a collection of *stores* each containing multiple content-addressible *blobs*.
+A blob is binary data (i.e. the contents of a file).

 ## Interface